We are now on count down to our largest Show ever with over 120 Trade stands.

 The 106th Cornwall Spring Flower Show will take place on 1st and 2nd of April 2017 at the stunning Boconnoc Estate near Lostwithiel.

-Amongst others, there are major competitive classes for daffodils, camellias, rhododendrons and woodies.
+There are major competitive classes for daffodils, camellias, rhododendrons and woodies.
 These are entered both by individuals and major gardens of Cornwall.
 One year when the International Camelia Society had their annual conference in Falmouth they visited the Show and said that it was the best show of camellias that they had ever seen.

 We look forward to welcoming you.